Shopify/mobile-buy-sdk-ios/CheckoutAnywhere/docs/Integration/Integration Guide-template.markdown

 At this point you are ready to collect the payment information from the customer.
 If using a credit card payment, prompt the customer to enter the credit card information.
 If [using Apple Pay](#Option-2-Using-Apple-Pay), keep a reference to the `PKPaymentToken`.

-We highly recommend that you use Apple Pay as the only source of payment within your app, even if this SDK supports payment by credit card as well.
-Please familiarize yourself with the [Mobile PCI Standards](https://www.pcisecuritystandards.org/documents/Mobile_Payment_Security_Guidelines_Developers_v1.pdf) before including a full credit card checkout flow in your app.
+Although the SDK supports payment by credit card, we highly recommend that you use Apple Pay as the only source of payment within your app.
+Familiarize yourself with the [Mobile PCI Standards](https://www.pcisecuritystandards.org/documents/Mobile_Payment_Security_Guidelines_Developers_v1.pdf) before including a full credit card checkout flow in your app.

 #### Option 1: Using Credit Card